shidrath/ATM-Machine/README.md

 # ATM-Machine
-Created an interface of an ATM Machine using Java
+Created a user interface of an ATM Machine using Java